Vicente-jpro/java-problems-solved/README.md

         <a href="#5"> Hibernate Error executing DDL via JDBC Statement</a>
     </li>
     <li><a href="#6"> Create a jar or warm using maving</a></li>
+    <li><a href="#7"> Field passwordEncoder in com.example.services.UsuarioService required a bean of type 'org.springframework.security.crypto.password.PasswordEncoder' that could not be found.</a></li>
 </ol>

 <a href="https://jdk.java.net/archive/">Download JDK here.</a>